Many students and their parents don’t realise that acquiring a second language will be more than just a means of communicating in another language.

 Greater Learning Skills

-Learning skills and brain functioning are related.
-Neurological studies have shown that the brains of children who have acquired or are acquiring a second language are actually larger in size than those of other children.
-The density of grey matter (brain) of the left brain of bilingual children is greater.
-What does this mean?
-This part of the brain is responsible for processing information and controlling aspects of sensory perception, memory, and speech.
-It seems that the brain can grow when needed!
+Research has shown a relationship between brain functioning and learning skills.
+Studies have revealed that the brains of children learning or learning a second language are more significant than those of other children.
+Additionally, bilingual children have a greater density of grey matter (brain) in the left hemisphere of their brain, which is responsible for processing information and controlling aspects of sensory perception, memory, and speech.
+This suggests that the brain can grow and adapt as needed!

 Better Management of Everyday Tasks and Responsibilities

-Bilingual children score higher on tests that involve creative thinking or problem-solving.
-The ability to translate abstract concepts from one language to another seems to also develop the skill of looking at problems in more than one way.
+Bilingual children perform better in creative thinking and problem-solving tests.
+Developing the ability to solve abstract concepts in one language enhances the skill of looking at problems in different ways.

 Enhanced Memory Capability

-The ability to understand more deeply the feelings of others is also known as empathy.
-Being bilingual requires people to match their own language to the language of others.
-It also raises their social intelligence levels.
-This results in many bilinguals becoming more socially aware.
-They learn that there are more ways than one to view reality.
-They are more able to ‘navigate and negotiate complex social relationships and environments’.
+Empathy refers to the ability to understand the emotions of others at a deeper level.
+Being bilingual requires individuals to adapt their language to the language of others, thereby improving their social intelligence levels.
+Bilingual people tend to be more socially aware as they realize there are multiple ways to view the world.
+They are better equipped to handle complex social relationships and environments.